 - Other non-governmental agencies (NGOs)

-- Lending agencies that do work in developing countries
+- Lending or finance agencies that do work in developing countries

 - Multi-lateral agencies (such as WHO)